briankush/Bookstoredb/README.md

 1. Connect to MySQL and select the `bookstore` database.
 3. Use `assignment.sql` to populate the database.
 4. Execute `test_queries.sql` for validation.
-5. Check roles and user access based on defined policies.
+5. Check roles and user access based on defined policies on the `permissionsAndRoles.sql` file.